hbc/NGS_Data_Analysis_Course/sessionIV/lessons/04_biological_databases_NCBI.md

 > Type in Mov10 to the search box and press 'Enter`.

-You should find there are may hits returned.
-MOv10 appears in 27 different databases.
-We can narrow this search down if we were interested only in gene information.
+You should find that there are many hits returned.
+Mov10 appears in 27 different databases.
+We can narrow this search down if we were interested only in gene-level information.

 > Click on Gene within the Genes section of the results.
 How many entries are we now reduced to?